mattriley/agile-avatars/README.md

 </p>
 <br>

-Agile Avatars is also an experiment in developing a web application under constraints designed to preclude mainstream approaches.
-Bare in mind that Agile Avatars is relatively small and doesn't necessarily cover every concern found in a typical web application.
-It does however do enough to present some interesting challenges and attempts to solve those challenges in an evolvable and scalable way.
+Agile Avatars is also an experiment in developing a web application under an extreme set of constraints designed to preclude mainstream solutions.
+Bare in mind that Agile Avatars is small and doesn't necessarily cover every concern found in a typical web application.
+It does however do enough to present some interesting design challenges, especially around code organisation, dependency management, state management and view rendering.

+The solutions are designed around the needs of this application at this point in time.
+The design is intended to be evolvable through refactoring as the needs of the application change over time.
+The intent is to see what kind of design emerges as a result of an extreme set of constraints.

 NOTE: WORK IN PROGRESS!